xwax/xwax.github.io/docs/setting_up_real_time_audio_priority_for_xwax.md

 To achieve low-latency audio you need to increase the scheduling priority of the playback thread, xwax will perform poorly or not boot at all without it.

-This normally requires a modification to ''rtprio'' in the ''limits.conf'' file.
+This normally requires a modification to `rtprio` in the `limits.conf` file.
 80 is the recommended value.
 On Ubuntu this file is located in /etc/security/

 ## Guide for doing this on Ubuntu